-- Completed application form with corresponding nonrefundable fee made payable to Pfeiffer University - Official transcript indicating an earned bachelor's degree from a regionally accredited college or university - Official transcripts of all undergraduate work and graduate work, if any. - An essay in response to a designated prompt - Three letters of recommendation from creditable individuals familiar with the applicant's abilities to teach - A copy of the candidate's current teaching license - Documentation of at least two years of successful teaching experience
+- An essay in response to a designated prompt. - Three letters of recommendation from creditable individuals familiar with the applicant's abilities to teach. - A copy of the candidate's current teaching license or proof of eligibility.

 Admission to the University permits the applicant to take up to 6 semester hours of graduate coursework in the Division of Education.